 Article II.
 Section 2.2 of the Purchase Agreement shall be amended by deleting the language stated therein in its entirety and replacing it with the following:

 Seller’s Daily Volume Obligation.
 Subject to the Force Majeure provisions of ARTICLE XIII – FORCE MAJEURE, Seller shall supply, on a daily basis, the quantities of gas set forth in Exhibit A to the July 1, 2000 Amendment to the Purchase Agreement, which is incorporated herein the same as if fully set forth at length (the “Minimum Daily Volume”).
 If on any Gas Day Seller fails to deliver 100% of the Minimum Daily Volume obligation, expressed in MMBtu per day, and if Seller’s failure to supply said gas results in Buyer purchasing gas from alternate sources, then such occurrence shall constitute a “Seller’s Deficiency”, and “Seller’s Deficiency Quantity” shall be the numerical difference between the Minimum Daily Volume and the quantity of gas not delivered by Seller for such Gas Day.
 In the event of a Seller’s Deficiency, Seller shall pay to Buyer an amount equal to product of Seller’s Deficiency Quantity multiplied by the “Buyer’s Replacement Price Differential” (herein defined).
-For the purposes of this Section 2.2, the “Buyer’s Replacement Price Differential” shall be the positive difference, if any, obtained by subtracting the price of gas hereunder as set forth in Exhibit A to the July 1, 2000 Amendment to the Purchase Agreement, from the higher of (a) the replacement purchase price obtained by Buyer in an incremental arms length purchase(s) from a third party of a quantity equal to Seller’s Deficiency Quantity for such Gas Day, plus incremental transportation charges to Buyer, and including other basis adjustments, or (b) the Spot Price for the Gas Day in which Seller’s Deficiency occurred.
+For the purposes of this Section 2.2, the “Buyer’s Replacement Price Differential” shall be the positive difference, if any, obtained by subtracting the price of gas hereunder as set forth in Exhibit A to the July 1, 2000 Amendment to the Purchase Agreement, from the higher of (a) the replacement purchase price obtained by Buyer in an incremental arms length purchase(s) from a third party of a quantity equal to Seller’s Deficiency Quantity for such Gas Day, plus incremental transportation charges to Buyer, and including any other transportation charges due to geographic location differences in the purchase(s) location of the Seller’s Deficiency Quantity, or (b) the Spot Price for the Gas Day in which Seller’s Deficiency occurred.
 For purposes of this Section 2.2, the Spot Price shall be the “Daily Midpoint” price set forth in Gas Daily (Pasha Publications, Inc.), or successor publication, in the column labeled “Daily Price Survey” under the listing applicable to Colorado Interstate Gas Pipeline (North System) for the relevant Gas Day.
 If there is no single “Daily Midpoint” price published for that particular Gas Day, but there is published a “Common” range of prices under the above column and listing, then the Spot Price shall be the average of such “Common” high and low prices.
 Such amount shall be paid by Seller to Buyer within 30 days of the date of Seller’s invoice therefor.

 II.